DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "I know, you're always saying that watching over graveyard is your duty, right, Kai?
 Not to mention, we can never know when hordes of demons will appear.
-And that you want to discover Sid's sword once again"
+And that you want to discover Sid's sword once again."

 "...."